GAURAV VARMA

 Rails Active Support provides various extensions, utilities, and helpers.
 It provides a collection of utility classes and standard library extensions that are very useful.

-Rails 5.1 introduced assert_no_changes
+Rails 5.1 introduced assert_no_changes and assert_changes making it easier

 to observe changes.
 Using